-The Shetland Public Protection Committee along with Orkney Public Protection and Western Isles Public Protection Committees have launched the Inter-Island PANTS Campaign aimed at children aged 3-8.
+- The Shetland Public Protection Committee along with Orkney Public Protection and Western Isles Public Protection Committees have launched the Inter-Island PANTS Campaign aimed at children aged 3-8.
 This campaign aims to protect children from sexual abuse by encouraging parents, care givers and professionals to have conversations with children in an age-appropriate way about how to stay safe.
-The campaign will run into early 2022 so keep a look out for more information.

 Why a child or young person might need your help

 - Children and young people have the right to be kept safe from abuse and neglect.

 Parents have the main responsibility for keeping children safe and promoting their well-being.
 But parents may have their own issues and problems.
 Babies and young children are totally dependent on their parents.
 Older children and young people can have their needs neglected too.
 They may or may not know it, and it can be hard for them to ask for help.
 It’s everyone’s job to make sure that children get help when they need it, where parents don’t seem to be managing to meet their needs.
 This can be happening within any kind of family, anywhere in Shetland.